Business valuation formula represents a computational procedure used to determine the value of a business.

 What It Means

-The value of any business can be determined three ways, formally known as the business valuation approaches:
+You can measure the value of any business three ways, formally known as the business valuation approaches:

 - Market approach